-Companies’ recruitment strategies are changing as recruiters are not looking for candidates that are actively looking for jobs on job seeker websites or who are unemployed.
+Companies’ recruitment strategies are changing as recruiters are not looking for candidates who are actively looking for jobs on job seeker websites or unemployed.
 They are hunting for candidates that are passive job seekers who are currently employed and not looking for a new job but are open to good career opportunities that come their way.
 Why recruiters rather have these people than those who are actively looking for a job?
-These candidates have positive employment records and are satisfied with their work making them successful candidates.
-These are the trends that companies are using to target passive job seekers to their company.
+That’s because these candidates have positive employment records and are satisfied with their work making them successful candidates.

 Implementing marketing tactics such as inbound recruiting in your recruiting process by proactively nurturing and attracting individuals is how you are going to get these talented candidates you are looking for.
 Social media is where these candidates are often browsing and here is where you want to attract them.
 Continually attracting them with the goal to make them choose you as their next employer.